The biggest musicals in the West End in 2018

 After a successful run at The Other Palace, Heathers the Musical transferred to the Theatre Royal Haymarket and welcomed audiences to Westerberg High.
 Veronica Sawyer used to be a member of the Heathers, a wealthy clique that are the most popular kids in school.
 Meeting Jason ‘J.D.’
 Dean, Veronica’s life changes in a story that’s filled with teenage angst and rebellion.
 With songs including “Candy Store” and “Seventeen”, as well as Carrie Hope Fletcher in the lead role, Heathers the Musical has gained a large following with high-schoolers and has become a runaway success for 2018.

 Join the ladies who lunch at the revival of Company, recently opening at the Gielgud Theatre.
 With the leading role now played by a woman, this musical about love, relationships and companionship has been transformed like never before.
 Starring Rosalie Craig, Patti LuPone and Mel Giedroyc, Company looks at love in a contemporary way.
-With adaptations permitted by Stephen Sondheim, the musical has been given a new lease of life in this strictly limited run, closing on 22nd December 2018.
+With adaptations permitted by Stephen Sondheim, the musical was been given a new lease of life in this strictly limited run.

 Making its London premiere in November 2018, Hadestown is a folk-opera telling the story of Orpheus, a songwriter who wants to win back Eurydice, his true love.
 In doing so, he travels through the underworld to find his lover, arriving at Hadestown along the way.
 This production fuses folk music with southern jazz in a one-of-a-kind show.
 Starring Eva Noblezada as Eurydice, this Greek story is brought to life in a show like no other.